 Review your journal regularly (for example, once a week) to get inspiration.
 Keep notes about your feelings (you can even write them down in a new journal entry).

-How to write journal.
+Watch How to write a journal (presentation).